riybha216/riybha216/README.md

 Hi there, I'm Riya! 👋
 </h2>

 I'm Riya Bhatia, a current freshman at Carnegie Mellon University studying computer science.
 I'm an avid coder and machine learning enthusiast.
-Two years ago, I founded FDetect, a more rapid and centralized fibromyalgia (one of the most commonly misdiagnosed pain disorders) detection system.
-FDetect has now reached 50+ active beta testers, been recognized by a variety of global tech & service organizations, and is backed by experts in the field!
 As a programmer, I enjoy solving interdisciplinary problems, as shown by my projects.

 ### 🤝 Connect with me: